-(For the 2022 update to my story please see My Transition Story.)
+(In the past several years there’s been some big changes in my life.
+For the 2022 update to my story please see My Transition Story.)

 My ministry began in a small church of 24 people.
 I remember the moment reality hit me in the face.
 We pulled into the tiny town with our loaded U-Haul truck.
 Standing at the main intersection was an old man who, as a member of the church, knew we were coming.
 Waving his arms like a madman, he flagged me down.
 After making sure I was his new pastor he announced, “My name is Ed and you may as well know, I’ve run off the last three pastors.”